espocrm/espocrm/README.md

 ### Contributing

-Before we can merge your pull request you need to accept our CLA [here](https://github.com/espocrm/cla).
+Before we can merge your pull request, you need to accept our CLA [here](https://github.com/espocrm/cla).
 It's very simple to do.

 Contribute translations to [POEditor](https://poeditor.com/join/project/gLDKZtUF4i).
 Changes are usually merged to the GitHub repository before minor releases.